CTEC3905/lectures/guest-lecture-3.md

 # QUESTIONS?

-Discuss visual ideas for your website?
+What are your website design ideas?